idyll-lang/idyll/README.md

 Idyll attempts to adhere to the [open open source](http://openopensource.org/) philosophy as much as reasonably possible.
 Pull requests are very welcome!

+## Dev Dependencies

+To work with Idyll's codebase, you must have [Lerna](https://github.com/lerna/lerna) and [yarn](https://yarnpkg.com/en/docs/install) installed.

 To submit a PR do the following:

 * [Fork the repo](https://help.github.com/articles/fork-a-repo/) and [clone it](https://help.github.com/articles/cloning-a-repository/) onto to your computer.
-* Run `yarn` to install the dependencies.
-If you don't have yarn installed, see https://yarnpkg.com/en/docs/install
+* Run `lerna bootstrap` from inside the `idyll` folder to install the dependencies and link all of the packages together.
 * Make your changes.
+* Test your changes:
   * Make sure the tests pass by running `npm test`.
 If you add a feature, add a test for it.
+  * If you'd like to test these changes in a local Idyll project, you can run `yarn link idyll` inside of your project, and your local dev version of idyll will be used.
 * Submit the PR!

 If you have any questions, feel free to open an issue or inquire on https://gitter.im/idyll-lang/Lobby.